waninkoko/wad-manager/README.txt

 3. Run the application with any method to load homebrew.

-[ NOTES ]:

-- If a Custom IOS is detected, WAD Manager will load it automatically to take advantage of its benefits.

 [ KUDOS ]:

-- Team Twiizers/devkitPRO -> libogc
+- Team Twiizers/devkitPRO
-- svpe                    -> usbstorage driver
+- svpe
+- kwiirk
 - All my betatesters.